Amon Carter Riverside High School: Yearbook

 The Carter-Riverside yearbook is both a class and an extracurricular opportunity for students who want to be involved in creating the yearbook.
 Students take photos of events, interview people on campus, document student life, and complete all of the design and layout.

 Programs of Choice

-The school has three POC's (Programs of Choice).
-They are the Eagle Scholar's Academy, Medical Academy and Information Technology.
+The school has three POCs (Programs of Choice).
+They are the Eagle Scholars' Academy, Medical Academy and Information Technology.